hdShang/arxiv-daily/docs/cs-CL/2025-09-02/papers/250902097v3-judgeagent-knowledge-wise-and-dynamic-llm-evaluation-with-agent-as-i.md

 ---
 layout: default
-title: JudgeAgent: Knowledge-wise and Dynamic LLM Evaluation with Agent-as-Interviewer
+title: "JudgeAgent: Knowledge-wise and Dynamic LLM Evaluation with Agent-as-Interviewer"
 ---

 # JudgeAgent: Knowledge-wise and Dynamic LLM Evaluation with Agent-as-Interviewer